-The Annual Enrollment Period is an annual 30-day period occurring no less than 30 days prior to the Anniversary Date, during which each Eligible Employee is given an opportunity to select coverage from among the alternatives included in the Employer Plan Sponsor's health benefit program.
-Eligible Employees and/or Eligible Dependents who did not apply for coverage during the Initial Enrollment Period or a Special Enrollment Period may apply for coverage during an Annual Open Enrollment Period, provided that they have met the applicable Waiting Period as set forth on the Employer Application.
-The Eligible Employee may enroll by submitting the Capital Health Plan Employer Plan Sponsor Individual Enrollment Application to the Employer Plan Sponsor during the Annual Open Enrollment Period.
+Eligible Employees and/or Eligible Dependents who did not apply for coverage during the Initial Enrollment Period or a Special Enrollment Period may apply for coverage during an Annual Open Enrollment Period.
+The Eligible Employee may enroll by submitting the Capital Health Plan Member Enrollment Application for Employer Plan Sponsor Coverage/Membership form during the Annual Open Enrollment Period.

-The Effective Date of Coverage for an Eligible Employee and any Eligible Dependent(s) will coincide with the Effective Date of the Employer Plan Sponsor's Annual Renewal Date.
-The Eligible Employee must make the election prior to the Employer Plan Sponsor's Annual Renewal Date, and the Employer Plan Sponsor Individual Enrollment Application must be received by Capital Health Plan no later than 30 days after the Employer Plan Sponsor's Annual Renewal Date.
+The Effective Date of Coverage for an Eligible Employee and any Eligible Dependent(s) will coincide with the effective date of the Employer Plan Sponsor's Annual Renewal Date.